wpmetabox/docsv2/docs/tutorials/displaying-featured-posts-with-wp-grid-builder.md

 ![Intergrations between WP Grid Builder](https://i.imgur.com/eo20R9C.png)

-## Step 1: Create a new custom post type
+## Creating restaurant post type

 Go to **Meta Box > Post Types** to create a new post type for the restaurants.

 ![Create a new custom post type for ](https://i.imgur.com/OyfXcNz.png)

-## Step 2: Create custom fields
+## Creating custom fields for restaurants

 Go to **Meta Box > Custom Fields**, then create fields as you want.